-For much of its history, Bahrain was the name for the eastern coast of Arabia.
+The name Bahrain means “two seas” in Arabic.
+It is unclear what the term specifically refers to, and for much of its history, Bahrain was the name for the eastern coast of Arabia.
 Only recently has it come to identify the islands of the Awal archipelago.
-The first notable inhabitants were of the Dilmun civilisation 6000 years ago, but it has attracted the attention of numerous empires over the centuries, including the Persians, Sumerians, Assyrians, Babylonians, Arabs, Portuguese and British.
-A commercial centre during the period of ancient Mesopotamia, its key location for facilitating trans-Gulf…
+History The island’s first notable inhabitants were of the Dilmun civilisation, approximately 6000 years ago, but its geographically strategic location has attracted the attention of numerous empires over the centuries, including the…

 View in Online Reader